Car Stereo Has Power But No Sound From Speakers? Here’s Why And How To Fix

 Why Does My Radio Have Power But No Sound?

-This could include (in order of likelihood):
+This could encompass (in order of likelihood):

 1. Blown fuses